LAS Undergraduate Research Initiative (LASURI)

 The Liberal Arts & Sciences Undergraduate Research Initiative (LASURI) encourages students to develop their research skills by providing financial support to undergraduates in the College of Liberal Arts & Sciences and their faculty mentors for one- or two-semester research projects.
 Students work closely with a faculty member to develop research skills and learn to use appropriate methods for inquiry and analysis in their chosen field of study.
 The LASURI award is open to undergraduate students in all LAS disciplines.
 Depending on the field and project, LASURI research may include assisting in laboratories, literature reviews, experiments, fieldwork, archival searches, document review, mapping, statistical analysis, creative projects, etc. Students do not need an established record of advanced research experience to apply.

 LASURI undergraduate recipients receive an award of up to $1250 per semester.
-Most participants are approved for two-semester projects, receiving up to $2500 for the full year.
+Most participants apply and are approved for two-semester projects, receiving up to $2500 for the full year.
 LASURI faculty mentors receive a fixed amount to assist with costs associated with the student’s project.
 The application process takes place once a year, during spring semester, and applies to the following academic year.

 LASURI aims to:

 - develop the research, communication, and leadership skills of undergraduate researchers.

 - facilitate the development of mutually beneficial research partnerships between undergraduates and faculty members.

 - improve undergraduates’ awareness of research opportunities within LAS.